-201 Columbine Middle School202 Deer Creek Junior High School
+201 Columbine Middle School

+202 Deer Creek Junior High School

-300 Senior High Schools.
+- 300 Senior High Schools.
 Comprises any span of grades beginning with the next grade following a middle (junior high) school and ending with grade 12.
 Do not use location codes in the 300 series for charter schools; districts must use location codes 930 through 939 for high school charter schools.

-301 East High School

-320 Franklin Alternative High School

-400 Vocational/Technical Schools.
+Example: - 301 East High School - 320 Franklin Alternative High School - 400 Vocational/Technical Schools.
 Used to designate secondary schools which are separately organized for the purpose of offering education and training in vocational and/or technical skills and occupations.
-Do not use location codes in the 400 series for charter schools; districts must use location codes 940 through 949 for vocational/technical charter schools.

-401 Grand Vocational School402 Highland Technical School

-- 461-469 On-Line Activity.
+Do not use location codes in the 400 series for charter schools; districts must use location codes 940 through 949 for vocational/technical charter schools. - Example: - 401 Grand Vocational School - 402 Highland Technical School - 461-469 On-Line Activity.
 Used to designate where on line activity is taking place.
 Location codes 461 through 469 are available and are Bolded: i.e. location 463 does not roll to 461, it rolls to 463.
 A unique and specific location code should be used for each on-line school or program within the District.
 Charter schools with on-line activities should use the 900-969 charter school location codes.
 Note: all on-line school and program location codes are bolded and on-line school and program detailed activities must be reported (reporting of single purchase service account for online is not allowable. - 500 Combination Schools.
 Schools that house on a permanent basis more than one type of instructional organization; e.g. an elementary school and a middle school.
 Do not use location codes in the 500 series for charter schools; districts must use location codes 950 through 969 for combination charter schools.

-501 Combined Elementary/Middle (Junior High) Schools

-502 Combined Middle (Junior High)/Senior High Schools

-503 Combined Elementary/Middle/High Schools

-509 Other Combined Schools

-600 Centralized Services.
-Activities or services associated with district-wide or centralized administration, program direction, curriculum services, business services, and related support services.
-(This category includes the board of education; superintendent; centralized administration and support for instructional, curriculum, media, special education, athletics, and other programs; and district-wide staff development, human resources, payroll, accounting, information systems, etc.) Note: Not to be used with charter schools.
+Example: - 501 Combined Elementary/Middle (Junior High) Schools - 502 Combined Middle (Junior High)/Senior High Schools - 503 Combined Elementary/Middle/High Schools - 509 Other Combined Schools - 600 Centralized Services.
+Activities or services associated with district-wide or centralized administration, program direction, curriculum services, business services and related support services.
+(This category includes the board of education; superintendent; centralized administration and support for instructional, curriculum, media, special education, athletics and other programs; and district-wide staff development, human resources, payroll, accounting, information systems, etc.) Note: Not to be used with charter schools. - 700 Service Centers.

-700 Service Center(s).
 Centralized operations for specific support activities rather than for buildings or facilities.
 Note: Not to be used with charter schools.
+Example: - 710 Operations and Maintenance Center - 720 Transportation Center - 730 Warehouse - 740 Food Service Center - 800 District-wide Costs.
+Costs which are not directly associated with district operations, programs, activities or services and which are not related to the level of services provided by the district.
+(Such costs include principal and interest on debt; bond issuance costs; property, liability, unemployment and workers' compensation insurance; judgments or legal claim settlements; etc.) Note: Not to be used with charter schools.